dotJEM/angular-routing/README.md

 Othherwise, try to capture as much detail as possible, there more that is known about the issue and context the easier it is to help.

+Here is a template Plunker that can be used: http://plnkr.co/edit/tpl:Eyh6fj